andreslill/mosquito-season-suitability/README.md

 - **Season Bar**: Binary active/inactive months based on a user-defined threshold
 - **Suitability Window (Heatmap)**: Continuous suitability score (0–1) across 12 months
 - **Season Map**: World map showing which cities are in season for the selected month and species
-- **Monthly suitability profile**: Monthly suitability score for the selected city vs. Top 10 cities at similar latitudes
+- **Monthly suitability profile**: Monthly suitability score for the selected city vs. the top 10 cities by season length, ties broken by population, at similar latitudes, with a dynamic season threshold reference line
 - **Cities same country**: Season length comparison with cities in the same country

 **Controls:**